 Yes, you can find life insurance if you have a benign brain tumor, or if you’ve had one removed in the past.
 How it’s factored into your application may vary, but typically insurers will take one of four actions:

-- Offer standard coverage.
+- Offer standard coverage after it’s removed.
 If you’ve had the tumor removed and it’s been several years, the provider might offer coverage as normal if you have documentation to support it.

-- Write in exclusions to the policy.
+- Exclude tumor complications.
 You may still be offered a policy, but the provider could include a clause that allows them not to pay your beneficiaries if you pass away due to complications from the tumor.
 Check for any exclusions and evaluate if the policy is worth its price for the coverage you’ll receive.

 - Quote you a higher premium.
 A provider may offer you standard coverage, but at a higher premium than normal.
 This usually comes with being put in a higher risk class.